davidgasquez/handbook/content/programming.md

   Doing 100% of anything is difficult.
   Focusing in the 80% is far more efficient and cost-effective.
   Handle the 80% and let the 20% fend for themselves.
+  80% of the impact comes from 20% of the work.

 * **Treat all the data as an event log**.
   Use a central log where consumers can subscribe to the relevant events.